sebasGarcia/challenge-machine-learning-api-deployment/README.md

 The real estate company "ImmoEliza" requires a tool that enables the company to predict property prices using linear regression in order to determine whenever a new property comes on the market, how it should be priced.

 After we previously performed a data collection using web scrapping, the company  now asks to create a machine learning model to predict prices on Belgium's real estate sales.
-The goal is to utilizze this dataset, preprocess to be used with machine learning.
+The goal is to utilize this dataset, preprocess to be used with machine learning.

 In addition, they require an API to let their web-developers create a website around it, this API ask the useer to Ideally, your API would ask a user to provide with information about a property (features) and return the estimated price using the model.